-Your grade will be determined by averaging six scores: total homework score, three exam scores, and the final exam score (which is double-counted).
-Assigned homework is due 5:00 P.M.
-Mondays.
-Late homework received before Ive completed the grading of the on-time stack will receive a late penalty; homework received after I've graded the on-time stack will not be graded.
+Your grade will be determined by averaging five scores: total homework score, two exam scores, and the final exam score (which is double-counted).
+Assigned homework is due at class time on the following class day.
+I'll generally accept late homework but will perhaps apply a late penalty.
 Day-by-day homework assignments are recorded in the assignments.txt file at the class web site.
 I encourage you to work together on homework and to seek help/hints from me.
-The exams will consist of a few (~4) problems.
-You may use a single-sided $8\frac{1}{2}$ "×11" "formula sheet" to assist you on the exam.
-The formula sheet should be limited to formulas and definitions-no worked examples.
-Approximate exam dates are: 22 September (Friday), 20 October (Friday) and 20 November (Monday), but I can easily be swayed to move exam dates.
-The final exam will be comprehensive and have a structure similar to the other exams.
-The final exam is scheduled for 14 December (Thursday) at 3:30 P.M..
-Note that exams and lecture notes from 2014 are available from the class web site.
+The exams will consist of a few (\sim 4) problems.
+Currently I'm thinking the exams will be in-class, but the future is not clear.
+Approximate exam dates are: 2 November (Monday) and 10 November (Tuesday), but I can easily be swayed to move exam dates.
+The final exam will be a three hour comprehensive exam on the last class day.
+Note that handouts, exams and lecture notes from 2014 and 2017 are available from the class web site.